themegrill/colormag/readme.txt

 * Fix - Random posts and Search icon position in menu.
 * Fix - Comment form boxes design.
 * Fix - User consent design for comment form.
+* Fix - Featured Posts widget image margin when used with Elementor.

 = Version 1.4.1 - 2019-07-12 =
 * Remove - Removed dashboard message to align with the theme review guidelines